Knifeman yelling 'Allahu Akbar' shot dead after killing two in France

 MARSEILLE, France/PARIS: Two women were stabbed to death and their assailant shot dead by a soldier in the southern French port city of Marseille on Sunday in what officials described as a "likely terrorist act".

-Police sources said the suspect had shouted "Allahu Akbar" (God is greatest) in Arabic as he carried out his attack on the women, aged 17 and 20, at Marseille's main railway station.
+Police sources said the suspect had shouted "Allahu Akbar" (God is greatest) in Arabic as he attacked the women, aged 17 and 20, at Marseille's main railway station.

 Two police sources said one had her throat slit while the other was stabbed in the chest and stomach.